NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: NeRC Design

 where $\tilde{a}_{x_k}^{(n)}$, $\tilde{a}_{y_k}^{(n)}$, and $\tilde{a}_{z_k}^{(n)}$ are the three elements of $\mathbf{g}_k^{(n)}$ in turn.
 The prior state $\hat{\mathbf{x}}_{k-N|k-N-1}$ is considered known for the current horizon at time $k$ and computed using \eqref{eqn:dynEqn} given the previous state estimate $\hat{\mathbf{x}}_{k-N-1|k-N-1}$.
 Now, we have all the parts required for the moving horizon location estimation.

 \autoref{fig:dmhle_overview} illustrates the principle of the differentiable MHE.
-By substituting \eqref{eqn:xk}, \eqref{eqn:Ak}, \eqref{eqn:yk}, \eqref{eqn:range}, and \eqref{eqn:rangerate} into \eqref{eqn:mhe}, we obtain the state transition cost, measurement cost, and prior state cost.
+By substituting \eqref{eqn:xk}$\sim$ \eqref{eqn:rangerate} into \eqref{eqn:mhe}, we obtain the state transition cost, measurement cost, and prior state cost.
 The objective layer aggregates the three types of costs weighted by their corresponding covariance matrices, which is then solved by a general Differentiable Nonlinear Least Squares (DNLS) solver.
 In our implementation, we employ the Theseus library built for Pytorch \cite{pineda2022theseus}.
 The optimizer is initialized with an approximate trajectory guess, denoted by $\{\tilde{\mathbf{x}}_{k-N},\cdots,\tilde{\mathbf{x}}_{k}\}$, for each horizon.
-We leverage the historical state estimates $\{\hat{\mathbf{x}}_{k-N|k-N-1},\cdots,\hat{\mathbf{x}}_{k|k-1}\}$ as the approximate trajectory \cite{weng2025recedinghorizonrecursivelocation}.
+We leverage the historical state estimates $\{\hat{\mathbf{x}}_{k-N|k-N-1},\cdots,\hat{\mathbf{x}}_{k|k-1}\}$ for initialization \cite{weng2025recedinghorizonrecursivelocation}.
 The lower half of this diagram depicts the updating process of the prior state covariance matrix using \eqref{eqn:riccati}, where only the latest covariance matrix $\mathbf{P}_{k}$ gets updated at time $k$.
-The updated horizon of covariance matrices $\{\mathbf{P}_{k-N+1},\cdots,\mathbf{P}_{k+1}\}$ serves the next $N+1$ horizons.
+The updated covariance matrices $\{\mathbf{P}_{k-N+1},\cdots,\mathbf{P}_{k+1}\}$ serves the next $N+1$ horizons.

 In this section, instead of intuitively using a sliding window mechanism, we design a localization engine based on the state space model and moving horizon estimation.
 In the following section, we profile its forward and backward performance.